ChrisDavi3s/ChrisDavi3s/README.md

 You've stumbled across project page!
 Heres a quick overview:

 🌡️ CO2/Weatherstation
 - An ESP32 based weatherstation using an eink display such that the whole device can be used on battery (The ESP32 supports deep sleep states).
 Also want to implement a NDIR CO2 monitor, and temperature and humidity sensors.
-Very WIP but exams :(
+Very WIP because exams :(

 ❤️ Arduino EKG:
 - An arduino based hear rate monitor with a python front end.